Charles E. Young: University of California, Los Angeles

 UCLA also became known for the ethnic diversity of its student body during Young's tenure.
 The year before Young took office, the percentage of minority students at UCLA was estimated at 12%.
 The year after he retired, the percentage of minority students was 54%.
-Young was not a vocal supporter of Chicano studies.
-On May 11, 1993 a group of Chicanos enrolled at UCLA went on hunger strike in order to stop the defunding of the established Chicano studies program.
-To this day Chuck Young has never met with any of them nor apologize for the universities actions of arresting 99 people on May 11, 1993.
-In fact, the university demanded reparations for the protest action the students have taken and to this day have a painting in the faculty center worth hundreds of thousands of dollars to offset the cost of “damages caused“ by 19 year old students the faculty center to demand the attention of Mr. Young.

 Young was a vocal supporter of affirmative action, the development and recruitment of minority faculty, and the establishment of ethnic studies centers for African American, Chicano, Asian American and American Indian cultures.
 In 1978, he announced a joint program with Charles R. Drew University of Medicine and Science to train physicians to work in the inner city.

 Young was active in a wide range of issues involving intercollegiate athletics.
 In an era when the NCAA called Title IX requirements for women's athletics "Extreme", Young voluntarily expanded UCLA women's athletics even before the requirements went into effect, adding 11 varsity programs for women in 1974.
 During Young's time at UCLA (fall 1968 through spring 1997) UCLA women won 14 NCAA team championships.
 Men's teams won another 47 trophies for a total of 61.
 As chair of the Pac-8's President and Chancellors group, Young led the effort to add the University of Arizona and Arizona State University to the conference.
 He announced the new Pac-10 in 1978.
 In 1988, Young helped to negotiate a lucrative ABC television contract for the Rose Bowl game.
 Young was also a vocal leader of reform efforts as a member of the American Council on Education (ACE), the NCAA Presidents Commission and the Knight Commission.
 His ACE committee recommended limitations on recruiting and stronger satisfactory-progress legislation.